info7tik/openrunning/README.md

 cd openrunning
 docker compose up -d
 ```
-This command should start three containers:
+This command should start four containers:
 * the `database` container contains the mariaDB database.
 It stores all the information about the GPX files.
 * the `backend` container contains the API of the application.
+It stores the GPX files and expose the data of the
+  database to the frontend.
-It stores the GPX files and process them to fill the
+* the `processor` container contains the GPX processor.
+It processes the GPX files and fill the database.
-  database.
 * the `frontend` container contains the web application that it binds to the port 4200.
 Open the URL [http://localhost:4200](http://localhost:4200) to connect to the application.

 ### Check your Run
 #### Database Check
 * Install the MySQL client `sudo apt install mariadb-client` or `sudo apt install mysql-client`.
-* Connect to the database with `mysql -udbuser -pdbroot -h127.0.0.1 -P3333`
+* Connect to the database with `mysql -uroot -pdbroot -h127.0.0.1 -P3333`
 * Check the database `openrunning` exists:
 ```
 mysql> use openrunning;